EV Range and Battery

 • When you must fast-charge, avoid charging over 80% unless you need the extra range for a longer trip.

-• To accommodate regular/daily use, keep your EV plugged in to its Level 1 or Level 2 home charger.
+• To accommodate regular/daily use, keep your EV plugged into its Level 1 or Level 2 home charger.

 • Limit your battery’s/EV’s exposure to extreme temperatures.